HadoukenIO/symphony-of/README.md

 ## Notes
 - This uses the public POD (my.symphony.com) to point to a company POD, repoint the start URL in the app.json.
-- API implmentations are in progress.
+- API implementations are in progress.
 APIs are working off of what is defined here: https://symphonyoss.atlassian.net/wiki/display/WGDWAPI/Proposed+Standard+API+Specifications

 ## Setup
-- npm install
+- `npm install`
+- concatenate files into bundle/bundle.js with `npm run build`
-- npm start
+- `npm start`
-- openfin -l app.json
+- `openfin -l app.json`